Skip to main content

 About

-Gregory Moille is a Assistant Research Scientist working at both the NIST and UMD campuses.
+Grégory Moille is a Associate Research Scientist working at both the NIST and UMD campuses.
 He received his M.S. in Physics and Photonics from Grenoble Institut National Polytechnique, France.
 He received his Ph.D. in Physics from Paris Saclay University, France.
 His doctoral research focused on the non-linear dynamics of photonic crystal cavities made of III-V materials, as well the fabrication and improvement of these devices.
-He is now working on developing chip-scale integrated micro-resonators made of silicon nitride for nonlinear optics, in particular dissipative Kerr soliton/frequency comb and novel non-linear wave mixing applications.
+His research currently focuses on chip-scale silicon nitride micro-resonators for nonlinear optics, specifically dissipative Kerr solitons/frequency combs and their nonlinear dynamics for metrology applications.

 Research Groups